 The supply unit rectifies three-phase AC current to direct current for the intermediate DC link of the drive.
-The supply unit is also capable of regenerating, ie. feeding braking energy back into the supply network.

 The following figure shows the simplified main circuit diagram of the supply unit.
 Larger drives have supply units that consist of multiple supply modules connected in parallel.
 The supply unit is controlled by a type BCU control unit [A51].